 6 weeks - 7.5-7.5 hours of lecture and 0-1 hours of discussion per week 8 weeks - 6.5-6.5 hours of lecture and 0-1 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Britain 1485-Present: Britain, 1660-1851: Read Less [-] HISTORY 151C Britain 1485-Present: The Peculiar Modernity of Britain, 1848-2000 4 Units Terms offered: Fall 2018, Spring 2016, Fall 2014 For many years, Britain was seen as the crucible of the modern world.
-This small, cold, and wet island was thought to have been the first to develop representative democracy, an industrial economy, rapid transport, mass cities, mass communication and mass culture, and, of course, an empire upon which the sun famously never set.
-And yet, despite this precocious modernity, imperial Britain remained a deeply traditional society unable to rid itself of ancient institutions like the monarchy, the aristocracy, and the established church.
-The focus of the course is on how this combination of the old and the new produced a broadly 'liberal' set of mentalities through which Britons came to understand and manage the great transformations of modern life.
-Britain 1485-Present: The Peculiar Modernity of Britain, 1848-2000: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Summer:
+Britain 1485-Present: Britain, 1660-1851: Read Less [-] HISTORY 151C Maker of the Modern World?
+Britain since 1750 4 Units Terms offered: Fall 2020, Fall 2018, Spring 2016 Was Britain the maker of the modern world?
+This small, cold, and wet island was the first to develop representative politics, to industrialize, to urbanize, and to infamously build a global empire.
+And yet it was unable to rid itself of ancient institutions like the monarchy, the aristocracy, and the established church.
+The class explores this paradox by tracing the rise, fall and reinvention of a 'liberal' political economy that laid out how markets, governments, empires, and even people, should work.
+It shows how people of color, as subjects of slavery and imperialism, as well as residents of Britain, were integral to this story.
+It concludes Britain did not make the modern world, the world helped make Britain modern.
+Maker of the Modern World?
+Britain since 1750: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Summer: